-- Data referring to processes and activities upstream in a supply chain over which the EPD owner direct management control shall be specific and collected on site. - Data referring to contractors that supply main parts, packaging, or main auxiliaries should be requested from the contractor as specific data, as well as infrastructure, where relevant. - Data on transport of main parts and components along the supply chain to a distribution point (e.g. a stockroom or warehouse) where the final delivery to the manufacturer can take place, should be specific and based on the actual transportation mode, distance from the supplier, and vehicle load. - In case specific data is lacking, selected generic data may be used.
-If this is also lacking, proxy data may be used (see Section 4.7). - For upstream processes modelled with specific data, generation of electricity used shall be accounted for in this priority: 1.
-Specific electricity mix as generated, or purchased from an electricity supplier, demonstrated by a Guarantee of Origin or similar as provided by the electricity supplier.
-2. Residual electricity mix of the electricity supplier on the market.
-3. Residual electricity mix on the market3.
-4. Electricity consumption mix on the market4.
+- Data referring to processes upstream in a supply chain over which the EPD owner has direct management control shall be specific and collected on site. - Data referring to processes of a supplier of main parts, packaging, or main auxiliaries should be requested from the supplier as specific data, as well as infrastructure, where relevant. - Data on transport of main parts and components along the supply chain to a distribution point (e.g. a stockroom or warehouse) where the final delivery to the manufacturer can take place, should be specific and based on the actual transportation mode, distance from the supplier, and vehicle load. - In case specific data is lacking, selected generic data may be used.
+If this is also lacking, proxy data may be used (see Section 4.7). - For upstream processes modelled with specific data, generation of electricity used shall be accounted for in this priority: - Specific electricity mix as generated, or purchased from an electricity supplier, demonstrated by a Guarantee of Origin or similar as provided by the electricity supplier. - Residual electricity mix of the electricity supplier on the market.

+3. Residual electricity mix on the market2.
+4. Electricity consumption mix on the market3.